 This publication scheme has been approved by the Information Commissioner and is based on the model publication schemes for use by acute hospital NHS Trusts.
 The scheme is in three parts, and is arranged for your convenience as follows:

 - The classes of information that the Trust holds

 - The bodies that monitor and/or inspect our performance

-If you can’t find the information you are looking for here on our Website and you want to ask us if we hold that information under the Freedom of Information (FoI) Act, you must contact us by writing to:
+If you can’t find the information you are looking for here on our website, you can submit a Freedom of Information request to email@example.com, or by writing to:

-Please note that all requests for information under the Freedom of Information Act must be ‘written’ requests (email is acceptable).
+Please note that all requests for information under the Freedom of Information Act must be ‘written’ requests.